anandu06dev/ng4StarterKit/README.md

 **» Applying DDD to Angular**<br/>

 Domain-Driven Design doesn't dictate an application architecture!
 It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application.
 At best the domain layer is self-contained to evolve independently.
 It's arguable whether additional granularity distributed across multiple layers introduce extra complexity in the frontend design system.
 Do we really need all these tactical patterns such as factories, aggregates, domain events, application or domain services etc. in the frontend design system?
+Often a Data-Driven approach is sufficient enough.
 As a consequence, many developers tend to lean toward weaker architecture patterns.
 For most web applications MVC or Flux may be more appropriate.

 When application services carry out full business use cases it's a good idea to put business use cases with simple logic into UI controllers.
 However, we don't want to hide our application services from the rest of the application.